241209-NET/Jean_Valenzuela/GameStop/README.md

 # **GameStop .NET API**
-This is a .NET API Application for a GameStop Online Store
+This is a .NET API Application for a GameStop Online Store where user is able to purchase games, make reviews, make an account as well as retieving information about each entity.

 ## Project Members
 - Jean Carlos Valenzuela Sanchez